Ultimate Digital Camera Buyer’s Guide: Compacts, DSLR and Tripods

 Bridge Cameras

-• I’ve never owned a camera, but I want to get a ‘real’ camera (that doesn’t cost too much).
+- I’ve never owned a camera, but I want to get a ‘real’ camera (that doesn’t cost too much).

-• I’ve owned an entry-level camera already and I want to take the next step.
+- I’ve owned an entry-level camera already and I want to take the next step.

 Usually called ‘bridge cameras’, ‘prosumer cameras’, or ‘micro cameras’, these cameras will allow you to have manual control over various parameters: the f-stop, shutter speed, ISO setting, etc. The lens is usually attached permanently.
 This type of camera can remain useful for about 3-5 years before technological improvements make it obsolete.
 This is where life gets interesting- there is a huge range of options, performance, and pricing.
-There is a bewildering array of options, and cameras can appear like a wallet, a beefed-up version of a point and shoot, or something that looks like a DSLR (digital single-lens reflex).
+There is a bewildering array of options, and cameras can appear like a wallet, a beefed-up version of a point-and-shoot, or something that looks like a DSLR (digital single-lens reflex).
 As a result, you should take some time to learn a few essential facts and concepts about optical imaging to determine what performance metrics are important to you.
 Furthermore, the amount of optional electronic processing available greatly increases- automatic face recognition, for example.
 Whether or not these ‘features’ enhance or inhibit your ability to take a quality image depends entirely on you; so make sure you can at least return all settings to factory default or turn them off.
 This section is longer than the other two because it assumes you do not know any optics or imaging theory.

 Focal length

 This is one of three key concepts in imaging.
 The focal length of a lens does not refer to the ability to focus.
 The focal length is one of the design parameters of a lens and relates to the angular magnification.
-The angular magnification of a lens is equal to the ratio of back to front focal lengths.
+The angular magnification of a lens is equal to the ratio of back-to-front focal lengths.
 Thus, for example, a long focal length telephoto lens has a high angular magnification while a short focal length wide-angle lens has a low angular magnification (sometimes less than 1).
-Angular magnification is not the same as the reproduction ratio: the magnification of the image with respect to the object.
+Angular magnification is not the same as the reproduction ratio: the magnification of the image concerning the object.
 The reproduction ratio of most camera lenses is very small- the image of a person on the sensor is much smaller than the actual person, for example- even though the angular magnification may be very large (imaging someone who is far away).

 By convention, the designated focal length of a camera lens can also be stated as ’35mm equivalent focal length’.
 This does not mean the actual focal length is useless information- it is needed to calculate the depth of focus and hyperfocal distance.
 If the actual focal length of the lens is specified and the sensor size is smaller than the 35mm format, the field of view of the image will correspond to a 35mm image taken with a lens whose focal length is longer than the specified value.
 For example, a 35-150mm zoom lens on a four-thirds camera will produce images that have the same field of view as a 35mm camera using a 70-300mm zoom- this can be calculated knowing the ‘crop factor’ of the sensor (discussed below).
 Knowing the 35mm equivalent focal length is helpful when composing your image- human vision is very nearly equivalent to a 50mm lens (35mm format).

-One final note about focal length, regarding how your brain constructs depth information from a photo.
+One final note about focal length is regarding how your brain constructs depth information from a photo.
 The image is flat; your brain adds depth perspective to the image based on how your brain has learned to see with your eyes.
-Images taken with a 50mm lens on a 35mm format will appear very natural to your brain.
+Images taken with a 50mm lens in a 35mm format will appear very natural to your brain.
 Lenses with a shorter focal length will produce images that your brain will interpret as having exaggerated depth; conversely, telephoto lenses produce images that your brain will interpret as being compressed in depth.
 Part of this is related to the way angular magnification changes the relative sizes of near and far, but it also depends on how your brain extracts 3-D information from a 2-D image.

 f-stop/aperture setting